 The Local Agency Formation Commission of Santa Cruz County is pleased to welcome Joe Serrano as its next Executive Officer.
-Currently a senior analyst at LAFCO of Monterey County, Serrano has over ten years of LAFCO experience in Southern California and Monterey County.
-He is replacing outgoing Executive Officer Patrick McCormick, and his first day on the job will be February 19th.
+Mr. Serrano has over ten years of LAFCO experience in Southern California and Monterey County.
+He is replacing outgoing Executive Officer Patrick McCormick, and his first day on the job was February 19th.

 “The LAFCO Board is excited to welcome Joe Serrano to our agency.
 He has the experience and enthusiasm necessary to tackle the challenges of the position, which has significant implications for the people of Santa Cruz County.
 We expect he will excel in his new role,” LAFCO Chair Jim Anderson said.

 “I am pleased with the trust the Board has placed in me and am excited to get to work,” Serrano said.
 “I am committed to helping deliver the most efficient, effective public services possible.”